-Whether you've seen enough of India's most popular destinations, or are simply keen to discover some less touristy spots, there are some remarkable places to visit in India that are off the beaten track.
-Discover 12 of them in this article.
+Whether you've seen enough of India's most popular destinations or are simply keen to discover some less-touristy spots, there are some remarkable places to visit in India that are off the beaten track.
+Read on to find out lesser-known alternatives to well-trodden places.

 Instead of Rajasthan: Kutch Region of Gujarat

-Instead of Leh Ladakh: Spiti in Himachal Pradesh
+Instead of Leh and Ladakh: Spiti in Himachal Pradesh

 When it comes to high altitude desert in India, you've most likely head of Leh and Ladakh.
 But what about lesser-known Spiti?
 Bordered by Ladakh in the north, Tibet to the east, Kinnaur to the southeast, and the Kullu Valley to the south, Spiti has an average height of around 12,500 feet above sea level.
 This stark alpine desert land is scattered with small villages and monasteries, and enclosed by soaring peaks crowned with snow.